How You Can Take Part

 BACS Details: Sort Code: 30-98-90 Account No: 18820360

 To send a cheque visit Get in Touch page

-We already have a number of activities planned collaborating with artists Buzz Mitchell and Perienne Christianne, Aldeburgh Music Festival, Worlingworth and Middleton Primary Schools and Rural Coffee Caravan.
-Some of these will be able to go ahead albeit with smaller groups.
-Others will go on hold whilst Covid restrictions remain in place or until Spring 2021 if weather dependent.
+We already have a number of activities planned collaborating with artists Buzz Mitchell and Perienne Christianne, Britten Pears Arts, Worlingworth and Middleton Primary Schools and Rural Coffee Caravan.
+Some of these will be able to go ahead with social distancing.
+Others will go on hold whilst Covid restrictions remain in place or until the prevailing weather is more condusive.
 Some will need reimagining altogether.